Tag: Joni Scott

 The Queen of Mysteries

 Yes, She’s Agatha Christie, the world famous, most celebrated detective-story writer.
 Agatha, the queen of mysteries and I have been one of her fans since a teenager.
 My daughter as a young teen also became a fan.
 Together, we collected 75 of her novels from markets and bookstores.
 We subscribed to the Poirot DVD collection and magazines and watched all the film versions of her books.
-They are still popular, so new versions keep being made, competing with each other to include famous stars.
+Films based on her books are still popular and now with her copyright expired her work is used even more, some say exploited.

 I am a self-confessed Agatha tragic (as well as a Titanic tragic.)
 What I love about Agatha, apart from her delicious mysteries, is the woman herself.
 Having read everything about her and her autobiography countless times, I can tell you that she was a very humble, natural, unpretentious person, unaffected by her world-wide fame.

-Agatha, a Natural Writer
+Agatha Christie, a Natural Writer

 When asked about her writing space and tools of the trade, Agatha laughed.
 ‘Why, I just need a little table somewhere, some paper, my old, battered typewriter and off I go.’
 Apparently, her stories with their twists and turns, sprinkle of clues and trail of red herrings are already there in her head, bursting to come out and be put on paper.
 She’s a natural.
 No writer’s block, no hesitancy, two or three books a year, no worries.

-Agatha, a Famous yet Humble woman
+Agatha Christie, a Famous yet Humble woman

 ‘No, it couldn’t be,’ she protested.
 Agatha snuck away into the crowd and queued up with the patrons.
 When asked about her absent ticket, she told the usher she was the writer, could she go in free?
 Disbelieving her, he barred her entry and called the manager.
 They were amazed to discover that this plain little lady was the great queen of mystery herself.

-Agatha and the Modern Reader
+Agatha Christie and the Modern Reader

 Some modern readers admittedly may find her stories xenophobic but that is how the world was in the 1920’s up until 1976, the year of her death.
 She was a woman of her time, reflecting its attitudes and values, like we all are.
 In post-war England, people were wary of the influx of refugees flocking into their country.